Nic13Gamer/keyforge-node/packages/client/README.md

 ### Manage license tokens

-License tokens allow licenses to be validated wihout an internet connection.
+License tokens allow licenses to be validated without an internet connection.

 #### Validate and refresh token